-The School of Law Library is an academic research center that supports the information needs of the faculty and students of the School of Law.
+The Law Library is an academic research center that supports the information needs of the faculty and students of George Mason University’s Antonin Scalia Law School.

 The LEAD Office works collaboratively with students, faculty, and staff to provide leadership, education, training, and development for students at all levels of leadership development.
 This site contains information on LEAD’s goals, programs, and involvement opportunities.